Skip to main content

 periodSeconds: 30

-<Tier2>: # Name a custom service tier that inherits another tier
+<Tier2>: # Tier that inherits from another

 inherits: <Tier1>